wilsonwlc/Diabetes-ML-Analysis/README.md

 12.	`AnyHealthcare`: Have any kind of health care coverage, including health insurance, prepaid plans such as HMO, etc. 0 = no; 1 = yes
 13.	`NoDocbcCost`: Was there a time in the past 12 months when you needed to see a doctor but could not because of cost?
 0 = no; 1 = yes
 14.	`GenHlth`: Would you say that in general your health is (scale 1-5): 1 = excellent; 2 = very good; 3 = good; 4 = fair; 5 = poor
-15.	`MentHlth`: Regarding your mental health, which includes stress, depression, and problems with emotions, for how many days during the past 30 days was your mental health not good? scale 1-30 days
+15.	`MentHlth`: Regarding your mental health, which includes stress, depression, and problems with emotions, for how many days during the past 30 days was your mental health not good?
+Scale 1-30 days
-16.	`PhysHlth`: Regarding your physical health, which includes physical illness and injury, for how many days during the past 30 days was your physical health not good? scale 1-30 days
+16.	`PhysHlth`: Regarding your physical health, which includes physical illness and injury, for how many days during the past 30 days was your physical health not good?
+Scale 1-30 days
 17.	`DiffWalk`: Do you have serious difficulty walking or climbing stairs?
 0 = no; 1 = yes
 18.	`Sex`: 0 = female; 1 = male
 19.	`Age`: Age in categories.
 1 = 18-24; 2 = 25-29; ...; 13 = 80 or older